Merter/JavaHadoopCodes/README.md

-# JavaProjects
+# JavaHadoopCodes
-Codes that solves problems in Java
+Codes that solves problems in Java with Hadoop